benders5e/benders5e/earthbender.md

 For projectiles of another element, the damage of each projectile is reduced by 1d6 + your earthbending modifier + your earthbender level.
 For earth projectiles, the damage is reduced by 1d12 + your earthbending modifier + your earthbender level.

-#### Levitation
-*Cost: 2 chi*
-You stomp on the ground, using your kinetic energy to levitate a mass of earth equal to your bending capacity (shown in the class table).
-In the same motion, you can push the rock at a target of your choice, dealing double your regular bending damage + 1d4 additional damage.

 #### Earthwave
 *Cost: 2 chi*
 You cause the earth to buckle beneath you, forming a line originating from you that is 5 feet wide and as long as your bending range.
 Each creature in the line must make a Dexterity saving throw.
 A creature takes 4d6 bludgeoning damage and is knocked prone on a failed save, or half as much damage on a successful one.

 Structures in this line take double damage.

+#### Earth Elevator
+*Cost: 2 chi (+1 chi)*
+You levitate a large mass of earth beneath your feet to defy gravity.
+Pick an area of earth centered on you that is up to 10 feet in diameter and contains at most 1 Medium creature (including yourself).
+The mass of earth moves with a flying speed equal to your ground speed.

+Levitating the earth requires concentration and you must expend 1 chi on each subsequent turn to keep levitating it.
+If you break concentration or do not spend chi to maintain the form, the mass of earth falls to the ground and creatures on the platform take the corresponding fall damage.

+With each additional chi spent, the diameter of the area increases by 5 feet and can carry 1 additional Medium creature.

 #### Earth Projectiles
 *Cost: 2 chi*